zsims/hunt-and-peck/README.md

 Some things on the "roadmap":

 1. The ability to customize options, including the hotkey and hint characters.
-3. More UI Automation patterns, such as scroll or expand/collapse.
+2. More UI Automation patterns, such as scroll or expand/collapse.
-4. "Debug" mode that displays all hints regardless of supported patterns.
+3. "Debug" mode that displays all hints regardless of supported patterns.
+4. Improve performance, enumerating hints can be quite slow for "busy" windows.